-In our guide to the Canva free trial, we show you how to access the free version of the platform.
-We also give you access to an exclusive 45 day free trial of the premium version, ‘Canva Pro.’
+In this guide to the Canva free trial, we show you how to access the free version of the platform.
+We also show you how to unlock all the platform’s premium features via a 30-day free trial of ‘Canva Pro.’

 What is Canva?